Kylie Jenner’s Family Cut Her Off At 15, ‘The Self-Made Thing Is True’

 The lip kits have spawned a $900 million business in just two years.
 This is attributed to Jenner having 100 percent ownership of the company.
 In 2018, the company reportedly sold about $630 million worth of makeup.
 According to People, Forbes predicted in July that she would likely surpass Facebook’s Mark Zuckerberg as the youngest self-made billionaire ever.

-The media mogul also makes money through product endorsements, sponsored posts for Fit Tea Wraps and waist trainer company Waist Gang Society, Keeping Up with the Kardashians, the Kendall + Kylie clothing line and her Puma deal.
+The media mogul also makes money through various product endorsements, including sponsored posts for Fit Tea Wraps and waist trainer company Waist Gang Society, Keeping Up with the Kardashians, the Kendall + Kylie clothing line, and her Puma deal.

-Jenner also collaborated with Melbourne-based sunglasses brand Quay Australia to release a sunglasses line called, Quay x Kylie.
+Jenner also collaborated with Melbourne-based sunglasses brand Quay Australia to release a line of sunglasses called Quay x Kylie.
 Forbes “conservatively” estimated the star is worth $900 million.

 Jenner told the magazine that she doesn’t define herself by her net worth.

 “I don’t define myself by how much I have.
 I honestly don’t wake up even thinking about it.”